Privacy Amplification for BandMF via $b$-Min-Sep Subsampling: Empirical results

-As previously discussed, cyclic Poisson and balls-in-bins sampling are challenging to use in a multi-attribution group privacy setting, and \cite{ganesh2025s} observed that DP-SGD with amplification outperforms DP-MF without amplification in the multi-attribution setting, so we restrict our attention to comparing DP-SGD, DP-BandMF with $b$-min-sep sampling, and unamplified DP-BandMF.
-For DP-SGD we form batches using Poisson sampling.
-For DP-BandMF, to achieve a ``warm-start'' we form $2000$ batches using $b$-min-sep sampling where all examples are available for sampling in the first iteration, and only use the last batches $1000$ in training.
-As discussed in \cref{section:multi-attribution}, it suffices to compute the privacy guarantees as if we had formed $1000$ batches without a warm-start.
+To achieve a ``warm-start'' we form $2000$ batches using $b$-min-sep subsampling where all examples are available for sampling in the first iteration, and only use the last $1000$ batches in training.
+It suffices to compute the privacy guarantees as if we had formed $1000$ batches without a warm-start.
 Since it is challenging to exactly compute the expected batch size after the warm-start as a function of the sampling probability for $b$-min-sep, we instead use binary search over the sampling probability to find one that empirically achieves approximately the expected batch size.
-We found that the empirical average batch size achieved by $b$-min-sep sampling was between $1023$ and $1025$ for all the sampling probabilities we arrived at, hence any error in the calculation of the sampling probability due to empirical variance should only negligibly affect our results.
+We found that the empirical average batch size achieved by $b$-min-sep subsampling was between $1023$ and $1025$ for all the sampling probabilities we arrived at, hence any error in the calculation of the sampling probability due to empirical variance should only negligibly affect our results.
+We sweep the number of bands $b$ in $\{2, 4, 8, 16, 32\}$.
+We sweep $\varepsilon \in \{1, 2, 4, 8, 16\}$.
+We compare DP-SGD, warm-start DP-BandMF with $b$-min-sep subsampling, and unamplified DP-BandMF.